AhmadChaiban/Malicious-Website-Feature-Study/README.md

 * `ML_table.ipynb` is the final notebook where XGBoost was trained on the different feature types and their combinations.

 As for the folders `addon_features`, `data_construction`, and `img_extract`, these folders contain the scripts that were used to create the datasets and how those features were extracted.
-Specifically the `data_construction` folder contains the necessary pipeline to generate the final Dataset `GAWAIN` from the study.
+Specifically the `data_construction` folder contains the necessary pipeline to generate the final dataset `GAWAIN` from the study.